Control of Gene Expression

 The lac operon

-In the diagrams below, genes A, B, and C represent the genes whose products are necessary to digest lactose.
+In the diagrams below, genes Z, Y, and A represent the genes whose products are involved in digesting lactose.
 In the normal condition, the genes do not function because a repressor protein is active and bound to the DNA preventing transcription.
 When the repressor protein is bound to the DNA, RNA polymerase cannot bind to the DNA.
 The protein must be removed before the genes can be transcribed.

 Below: Allolactose, an isomer of lactose, binds with the repressor protein inactivating it.